 Casablanca is one of my all time favorite films.
 When Rick’s band starts playing Les Marseilles to drown out the drunken Nazis I get chills on every viewing.
 Of course, Casablanca came out in 1942, more than half a century before I was born.
 I’ve never seen it on the big screen.
 And even though I’d like to, everything that makes it one of the all time great films, from the biting dialogue to the dynamic cinematography, comes through wonderfully on my TV as well.
 This timeless tale of love and sacrifice has surely found many times more admirers on home video than in its theatrical run or subsequent re-releases.

 La La Land I first watched at home.
 Inside Llewyn Davis, The Princess Bride and Citizen Kane too.
-Me and Earl and the Dying Girl I first saw on an airplane!
+My first viewing of Me and Earl and the Dying Girl came on an airplane!
 My favorite movies have never been dictated by the way I saw them.
 Even Lady Bird, my all time favorite film, I saw in theaters once before falling in love with it over dozens of subsequent home viewings.
 What makes films great is their heart and craft, not the screen they’re displayed on.

 I love movie theaters more than just about anyone, even in a year with limited theatrical releases I’ve seen over 50 films on the big screen.
 Truly, that experience is unrivaled, but we have to acknowledge that the point of art is to be seen and experienced by as many people as possible.
 If the two post-pandemic options are films getting buried in theaters behind Spider-Man 37 or getting buried by the Netflix algorithm, we need to start exploring new options.